 Water management in the States and Territories is the responsibility of various government agencies, water authorities and water utilities.
 Information about water management in each of the States and Territories is available by clicking on the tabs above.

 Regional and local management

-Responsibility for regional and local water management lies with various organisations, including Catchment Management Authorities, rural water utilities and local water utilities.
-Rural water utilities in particular play a major role in the management of water in Australia.
-These organisations undertake a range of regulatory, administrative and governance functions.
-Their primary purpose is the delivery of water for irrigation.
+A range of organisations including Catchment Management Authorities, rural water utilities and local water utilities have responsibility for regional and local water management.
+Rural water utilities primary purpose is the delivery of water for irrigation.
+They also have a range of important regulatory, administrative and governance functions.
 See the Useful links page for links to rural water utilities in your area.